Banner Default Image

 Independent Migration

-Yes.
 The Skilled Independent Visa (Subclass 189) (Points - tested) Stream does not require sponsorship by an employer, State/Territory Government, or a relative inside Australia.
-Employer Nomination: Not required.
 This is an independent visa with eligibility determined by a skills assessment of an occupation on the MLTSSL.
-State/Territory Government Nomination: Not required.
-Family/Relative Sponsorship: Not required.
-Permanent Migration Pathway: This is a permanent residence (PR) visa.
-Employment Prospects: Obtaining the Skilled Independent Visa (Subclass 189) (Points - tested) Stream is the best choice to maximise chances of obtaining a suitable job because there are no restrictions.
-Get in touch with Konnecting today and see if we are able to connect you with an employer in Australia looking for someone with your skill set.
+Get in touch with Konnecting registered migration agents today and check your eligibility.

 Skilled Independent Visa (Subclass 189)

 Skilled Independent Visa (Subclass 189) point tested permanent residence visa for skilled workers not sponsored by employers, relatives, or state/territory which allows the applicants to live in Australia as long as they wish with full working rights.
 The success of the application entirely depends on the applicant's capability of meeting the criteria to be eligible for this visa.
 Like the other skilled migration visa subclasses, Visa 189 is open to applications made inside or outside of Australia.
-New Zealand citizens holding a Special Category Visa (subclass 444) may apply for Skilled Independent Visa (Subclass 189) under (New Zealand) Stream if certain requirements are met.
 When the application is submitted to the department while the applicant is in Australia holding a substantive visa, a bridging visa will be granted that will take effect once the current substantive visa expires to allow the holder to lawfully remain in Australia while waiting for the decision of the application lodged.
 If holding a BVA when the applicant applied for a Subclass 189, he will be given a BVC.
 That means the applicant will not be able to travel outside Australia while the application is being processed.

 Skilled State Nominated Visa (Subclass 190)